the Rocky Shores

 Perspective is the first major analysis of rocky shore

 data from a programme begun in 1975 in Co.
 Cork, southwest

-Ireland by Sherkin Island Marine Station - a programme which
+Ireland by Sherkin Island Marine Station.

 gives well-illustrated background information on the common